liqd/adhocracy/docs/development/use_cases/root.rst

     >>> len(browser.xpath('//item'))
     0

-If we add content in the test instance an the feed contains an item for the event::
+If we add content in the test instance the feed contains an item for the event::

     >>> admin = make_browser()